-We also discuss two common techniques that we use to prevent overfitting the nuisance functions.
-First, we randomly remove observations so that the number of study units among clusters used in the nuisance function estimation are roughly similar to each other.
-This adjustment is often referred to as undersampling in multilevel studies \citep[Chapter 5.2]{Fernandez2018} and the adjustment prevents a few large, outlying clusters from having a dominant effect on the estimated nuisance function.
-Second, for the two nuisance functions in the loss function in \eqref{eq-L}, we use cross-fitting by \citet{victor2018} where we train the two nuisance functions and the optimal rule $\LB^*$ from two different subsamples of the data.
+We also discuss two common techniques that we used to prevent overfitting the nuisance functions.
+First, we randomly remove observations so that the number of study units in blocks is roughly similar to each other.
+This adjustment is often referred to as undersampling in multilevel studies \citep[Chapter 5.2]{Fernandez2018} and the adjustment prevents a few large, outlying blocks from having a dominant effect on the estimated nuisance function.
+Second, for the two nuisance functions in the loss function in \eqref{eq-L}, we use cross-fitting by \citet{Victor2018} where we train the two nuisance functions and the optimal policy $\LB^*$ from two different subsamples of the data.
 Specifically, suppose we split the data into two folds $\mathcal{D}_1$ and $\mathcal{D}_2$ and let $\widehat{\mOR}_{(-\ell)}$, $\widehat{e}_{(-\ell)}$, $\widehat{\loss}_{(-\ell)}, \ell \in \{1,2\}$, be the estimated outcome regression, propensity score, and loss function, respectively, by using $\mathcal{D}_\ell^c$.
-We estimate the OMAR by solving the SVM in \eqref{eq-SVM2} where $\widehat{\loss}_{(-\ell)}$ is evaluated in $\mathcal{D}_\ell$.
-Again, we take the winsorized rule $\widehat{\LB}_{(-\ell)}$ to make sure the optimal rule is bounded between $0$ and $1$, i.e., $ \widehat{\LB}_{(-\ell)} = \winsor \big( \widetilde{\LB}_{(-\ell)} \big)$.
-Investigators may use either $\widehat{\LB}_{(-1)}$, $\widehat{\LB}_{(-2)}$, or the winsorized average of the two rules, i.e., $\winsor\big( \{ \widehat{\LB}_{(-1)} + \widehat{\LB}_{(-2)} \} /2 \big) $, as the final estimated OMAR.
-Finally, we remark that it is common to repeat undersampling and cross-fitting multiple times and aggregate the final estimates to remove finite-sample effects from random sampling; see Section \ref{sec:cf} in the Supplementary Material for details.
+We estimate the {\OURR}\ by solving the SVM in \eqref{eq-SVM2} where $\widehat{\loss}_{(-\ell)}$ is evaluated in $\mathcal{D}_\ell$.
+Again, we take the winsorized policy $\widehat{\LB}_{(-\ell)}$ to make sure the optimal policy is bounded between $0$ and $1$, i.e., $ \widehat{\LB}_{(-\ell)} = \winsor \big( \widetilde{\LB}_{(-\ell)} \big)$.
+Investigators may use either $\widehat{\LB}_{(-1)}$, $\widehat{\LB}_{(-2)}$, or the winsorized average of the two policies, i.e., $\winsor\big( \{ \widehat{\LB}_{(-1)} + \widehat{\LB}_{(-2)} \} /2 \big) $, as the final estimator of the {\OURR}.
+Finally, we remark that it is common to repeat undersampling and cross-fitting multiple times and aggregate the final estimators to remove finite-sample effects from random sampling; see Section \ref{sec:supp-cf} of the Supplementary Material for details.